survivejs/react-book/manuscript/05_react_and_flux.md

 ## Conclusion

 In this chapter you saw how to port our simple application to use Flux architecture.
 In the process we learned about basic concepts of Flux.
-We also learned to extract logic into decorators.
 Now we are ready to start adding more functionality to our application.